Canal Restoration at Dymock

 As with the first two leaflets, the Dymock walk has been researched and written by Nigel Jefferies.

-Copies of the leaflet are available on request for a small fee.
+Copies of the leaflet and others are available on request for a small fee.

 More on the Canal at Dymock…